 The clearest way to get what you need to achieve your goals, is to help your boss achieve theirs through your work.
 You could start with the piece ‘Why Community Work is Important’.
 Which of the obstacles you listed in answer to “What are our biggest obstacles to achieving our mission?” does your boss care about most right now?
 When you’ve identified the right emphasis, find examples of other newsrooms who have already done similar work.
 Take a look at our Case Studies for inspiration.

 There is a clear business case for onsite community.
 Several studies have shown that readers who comment are more loyal, spend more time on site, return more often, and are more likely to pay for services.
-We also keep a list of relevant studies and articles about the business case for engagement that demonstrate how community and revenue are closely interlinked.

 Also you can point out to your boss that you already have existing communities around the journalism, whether or not you invest in them, on social media and elsewhere – and that their members are judging you right now by if/how you engage with them.